mghextreme/pipefy-uipath-activities/docs/updateCard.md

 The ID of the card to be updated.

-You can find this info from the link when accessing it through the web.
+You can find this info from the API or from the link when accessing it through the web.

 ### &lt;In&gt; AssigneeIDs : long[]

-ID of the users to be assigned to the card
+ID of the users to be assigned to the card.

 ### &lt;In&gt; DueDate : DateTime

-The card due date
+The card due date.

 ### &lt;In&gt; LabelIDs : long[]

-ID of the labels to be set to the card
+ID of the labels to be set to the card.

 ### &lt;In&gt; Title : string

-The title of the Card
+The title of the Card.

 ## Inherited Arguments